mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

 1. Restart the Redis service for the changes to take effect.

 ### Step 2.
-Configuring the slave Redis instances
+Configuring the secondary Redis instances

-Assuming that the Redis slave instance IP is `10.0.0.2`:
+Assuming that the Redis secondary instance IP is `10.0.0.2`:

 1. [Install Redis](../../install/installation.md#7-redis).
 1. Edit `/etc/redis/redis.conf`: